zordius/fluxex/README.md

 **Store**
 * Store is an instance, it is constructed by serialized status.
-* Store is created by a Fluxex object constructor automatically.
+* Store is created by a Fluxex object automatically.
 * Store naming and prototype information are provided by the `.stores` property of Fluxex instance.
-* Use `.getStore(name)` to get the store by name.
+* Use `.getStore(name)` to get the store by name from an Fluxex instance.

 Usage
 -----